ICC Champions Trophy: 2017 ICC Champions Trophy

-Rain and poor weather affected 5 of the 15 matches played in the tournament.
-The top two teams in the ICC ODI Rankings at the time (South Africa and Australia) were knocked out in the group stage, with Australia not winning a single game out of their three.
-2015 World Cup finalists New Zealand were also knocked out in the group stage, also not winning a single game.
-Thus, England and Bangladesh from Group A, and India and Pakistan from Group B qualified for the semi-finals.
-Pakistan beat England comfortably in the first semi-final, winning by 8 wickets with almost 13 overs to spare to make their first final ever in the Champions Trophy.
-India beat Bangladesh in the second semi-final, also winning comfortably by 9 wickets, in what was Bangladesh's first semi-final in an ICC tournament.

-Arch-rivals India and Pakistan took each other on in the final of a tournament for the first time since 2007, with the final taking place at The Oval in London.
+Arch-rivals Pakistan and defending champions India took each other on in the final of a tournament for the first time since 2007, with the final taking place at The Oval in London.
 It was India's fourth appearance and Pakistan's maiden appearance in a Champions Trophy final.
-Pakistan beat India comfortably by 180 runs, outclassing them across all three departments-batting, bowling and fielding.
+Pakistan beat India comfortably by 180 runs, outclassing them across all three departments-batting, bowling and fielding, unlike in the match between the two teams in the group stages, where India had beaten Pakistan by a huge margin.
 Pakistan, the lowest-ranked team in the competition, won their first Champions Trophy title and became the seventh nation to win it.

 Fakhar Zaman of Pakistan received the Man of the Match award for scoring 114.
-Shikhar Dhawan of India received the "Golden Bat" award for scoring 338 runs while Hasan Ali of Pakistan received the "Golden Ball" award for taking 13 wickets; he was also adjudged the Man of the Series for his outstanding contribution towards Pakistan's first ICC ODI tournament title since 1992.
+Shikhar Dhawan of India received the "Golden Bat" award for scoring 338 runs, and became the first and only batter to not only win 2 Golden Bats in the ICC Champions Trophy but also 2 consecutive Golden Bats (he also won it in 2013).
+Hasan Ali of Pakistan received the "Golden Ball" award for taking 13 wickets; he was also adjudged the Man of the Series for his outstanding contribution towards Pakistan's first ICC title since the 2009 T20 World Cup.

-The prize money for the 2017 edition of the ICC Champions Trophy was increased by half a million dollars from 2013 to a total of $4.5 million.
-The winning team got a cheque of $2.2 million and the runner-up got $1.1 million.
-The other two semifinalists earned $450,000 each.
-Teams finishing third in each group took home $90,000 each, while the teams finishing last in each group got $60,000 each.